Indigenous Fishery Monitoring Fund

 - Duration of the project (in months/years)

-- Total funding request, along with a breakdown of how funds will be spent, and, if the total request is over $100,000/year a prioritization of activities (please consult the Fisheries Monitoring Policy for a description of typical fishery monitoring activities)
+- Total funding request, along with an annual breakdown of how funds will be spent, by eligible expense category (please consult the Fishery Monitoring Policy for a description of typical fishery monitoring activities).

 - Action(s) to be undertaken and how these actions: